VinawoodVinawood *

 1"25 mm1 inch plywood (less common)

 Sheet length and width tolerances under most production standards run ±3 mm on the 1220 × 2440 mm dimension; thickness tolerance under EN 315 runs +0.7 / –0.9 mm on 18 mm sanded panels.
-"4 × 8" in the Philippines refers to a 1220 × 2440 mm metric sheet — slightly under exact 4 ft (1219.2 mm) × 8 ft (2438.4 mm) when measured precisely.
+"4 × 8" in the Philippines refers to a 1220 × 2440 mm metric sheet, slightly under exact 4 ft (1219.2 mm) × 8 ft (2438.4 mm) when measured precisely.
 The metric figure is what mills produce.

 Common Thicknesses by Application

-1/4" (6 mm).
-Light-duty applications.
-Used for ceiling underlayment, drawer bottoms, cabinet backs, decorative wall paneling, and as a sheathing layer over framing where lateral loads are minimal.
+Six thicknesses cover most Philippine residential and commercial work.
+The thinnest, 1/4" (6 mm), goes to ceiling underlayment, drawer bottoms, cabinet backs, decorative wall paneling, and as a sheathing layer over framing where lateral loads are minimal.
+Step up one notch and 3/8" (9 mm) handles thin partition cladding, lightweight furniture panels, and wall sheathing where a 1/4" panel would deflect too much.

 Marine Plywood Sizes